 Former Ireland and Munster doctor Dr Éanna Falvey has been appointed to the newly created position of World Rugby’s deputy chief medical officer.

-Dr Falvey will take up the role on March 1st, before replacing Dr Martin Raftery as chief medical officer in January 2020.
+Dr Falvey will take up the role on March 1st, before replacing Dr Martin Raftery as a chief medical officer in January 2020.

 Dr Falvey has also worked for the British and Irish Lions and has covered boxing and football.
 He is a member of World Rugby’s medical commission conference and concussion working group.